 - Some medications can cause nightmares.
 You can check the known side effects online or ask for your doctor’s advice.

-- It may be that you’re experiencing major changes or issues in your daily life.
-Moving house, relationship issues, money or work issues, and traumatic experiences could all trigger nightmares.
+- Major life events can be stressful.
+Moving house, relationship, money or work issues, and traumatic experiences can all trigger nightmares.
 Talk to family or friends, or seek professional help if you’re finding something in your life overwhelming.

 - As with kids, having a stable sleep schedule can be helpful.

-- It can help to do some exercise every day, even if it’s just a walk.
+- Try to do some exercise every day, even if it’s just a walk.

 - Keep a dream and nightmare diary.
 Recording what you experience can sometimes help to make it seem less out of control.

-- Try to do some positive thinking or visualization while you lie in bed.
+- Do some positive thinking or visualization while you lie in bed.
 Some people believe you can influence your dreams purely by telling yourself what you want to dream about.

 In addition to the advice above, there are a few other possibilities you might like to try, especially if you’ve tried all the ideas so far listed, but seen no improvements.